-If you want to manage your content scheduling directly from WordPress, there are some useful plugins you can install:
+If you want to work directly from WordPress, there are some useful content scheduling plugins you can use:

-Editorial Calendar is a Free WordPress plugin that lets you see all your posts and drag and drop them to manage your blog.
+Editorial Calendar is a Free WordPress plugin that allows you to see all your posts and drag and drop them to manage your site.

-The Editorial Calendar gives you an overview of your scheduling and when each post will be published.
+The Editorial Calendar gives you an overview of your blog and when each item will be published.
 You can drag and drop to move posts, edit posts right in the calendar and manage your entire blog.

-Edit Flow is a modular editorial workflow plugin that empowers you to collaborate with your editorial team right inside WordPress.
+Edit Flow is a modular editorial workflow plugin that allows you to collaborate with your editorial team right inside WordPress.

 Key features of the plugin include:

-- Calendar – A convenient month-by-month look at your content.
+- Calendar – A month-by-month view of your content.

 - Custom Statuses – Lets you define key workflow stages.

-- Editorial Metadata – Track important important details.
+- Editorial Metadata – Helps you keep track of important details.

-- Notifications – Receive updates on the content you’re following.
+- Notifications – Receive timely updates on the content you’re following.

-- Story Budget – View your upcoming content budget details.
+- Story Budget – Lets you see your upcoming content budget details.

-- User Groups – Organize your users by department or function.
+- User Groups – Organize your users by function or department.

-(Edit Flow – Editorial plugin for WordPress.
-Screenshot source: Edit Flow plugin site)
+(Edit Flow – WordPress plugin.
+Image source: Edit Flow plugin site)

-Oasis Workflow is a powerful feature-rich WordPress plugin designed to automate your WordPress editorial workflow using a simple, intuitive graphical user interface (GUI).
+Oasis Workflow is a powerful feature-rich plugin that lets you automate your WordPress editorial workflow using a simple, intuitive graphical user interface (GUI).

-Some of the many useful features of this plugin include the ability to configure your workflow using an easy drag and drop designer interface and simple process/task templates.
+Some of the many features of Oasis Workflow include the ability to configure your workflow using an easy drag and drop designer interface and simple process/task templates.

-This plugin also lets you assign tasks dynamically using role-based routing, lets users view their current assignments and sign off on their tasks once assignments are completed, process history for auditing purposes, task reassignment, due date and email reminders to help you to publish your articles on time, and an out of the box editable workflow to help you get started.
+It also lets you assign tasks dynamically using role-based routing, lets users view their current assignments and sign off on their tasks once it’s completed, process history for auditing purposes, task reassignment, due date and email reminders to help you to publish your articles on time, and an out of the box editable workflow to help you get started.

-Step 9 – Decide What Kind Of Content To Publish
+Step 9 – Define What Kind Of Content You Will Publish

-(What type of content are you going to publish on your website or blog?)
+(What kind of content are you going to publish on your website or blog?)

-Once you have set up your content creation schedule, the next step is to define what kind of content you are going to create to publish on your website.
+Once you have set up a schedule for creating content, the next step is to decide what type of content you are going to create for posting on your website or blog.

-Are you planning to publish articles, videos, audios, slideshows, product comparisons, multimedia presentations, etc.?
+Are you planning to publish articles, videos, audios, slideshows, product reviews, multimedia presentations, etc.?

-Knowing what kind of content you plan to create for your website is useful because this helps you understand what other technologies and resources you will probably need to purchase or budget for to create the content.
+Knowing what kind of content you plan to create for your website is useful because this helps you understand what other tools and resources you will probably need to purchase or budget for in order to create the content.
 This could include purchasing video screen capture software for videos and multimedia presentations, slideshows, etc.

 Step 10 – Assign Responsibilities